google/ai_video_dubbing/README.md

 Note:

 For the initial tests, the scheduled execution period might be too long.
 The recommendation in these kinds of situations is just to disable the schedule and run it on demand.
+To do that:
+1. Go to the Cloud Scheduler tab in your Google Cloud project and
+2. Check the box next to “ai-dubbing-trigger”
+3. Click on “Force Run”